What Is Schumann Resonance?

 Schumann resonance is one of the most popular frequency terms in PEMF, grounding, biohacking, and wellness-device marketing.

-Some of that language is based on a real electromagnetic phenomenon.
+Some of that language starts with a real electromagnetic phenomenon.
 Some of it gets inflated into wellness mythology with a charging port.

-This guide explains Schumann resonance in plain English, including 7.83 Hz, the Earth-ionosphere cavity, PEMF frequency claims, wellness marketing, safety boundaries, and why Schumann resonance should not be treated as a medical promise.
+This guide explains Schumann resonance in plain English, including approximately 7.83 Hz, the Earth-ionosphere cavity, PEMF frequency claims, grounding terminology, wellness marketing, device specifications, safety boundaries, and why Schumann resonance should not be treated as a medical promise.

 Important: This page is educational.
-It is not medical advice, treatment guidance, disease-prevention guidance, or a personalized PEMF protocol.
-If you have a pacemaker, ICD, implanted electronic device, pregnancy, seizure history, heart rhythm condition, recent surgery, active bleeding concern, or complex medical history, ask a qualified healthcare professional before using PEMF or electromagnetic wellness devices.
+It is not medical advice, treatment guidance, disease-prevention guidance, dosing guidance, or a personalized PEMF protocol.
+If you have an implanted electronic device, pregnancy, seizure history, heart rhythm condition, recent surgery, active bleeding concern, or complex medical history, review the device instructions and ask an appropriate qualified healthcare professional before using PEMF or electromagnetic wellness devices.

 Open Data Reference

-Related glossary page: What Does Hz Mean in PEMF?
+Related Hz guide: What Does Hz Mean in PEMF?

 Open data index: Open Biohacking Data Index